Uokoroafor/hot-take-generator/backend/docs/architecture.md

 #### News Search Service (`app/services/news_search_service.py`)

-- Queries NewsAPI for recent articles on the topic
+- Queries NewsAPI for recent articles on the topic (no RSS ingestion)
 - Extracts headlines, descriptions, and sources
 - Formats as context string for the LLM